montagestudio/firefly/README.md

 After first cloning the project, you must build all images in the application and push them onto the registry:

 ```
-npm run build-all-images
+npm run build
 ```

-This may take 20+ minutes the first time as all images must be built from scratch.
-Images can be built individually with `./build-image.sh <service name>`, but they only ever need to be rebuilt when the Dockerfiles themselves are changed.
-Changes to the firefly or filament source do not require an image rebuild, the containers must just be restarted.
+This may take 20+ minutes the first time as the base image and all service images must be built from scratch.
+Afterwards most of the images will be cached so rebuilding will be much faster.

+Image building only needs to be done locally if you change any of the Dockerfiles.
+Otherwise the firefly and filament sources are synced to the images via docker volumes.
+Changes to firefly only require an update to all the services with `npm start`.

 ### Deploy